 AG_LockVFS() and AG_UnlockVFS() acquire or release the lock which protect the layout of the entire VFS which obj is a part of.

 Note: If Agar is compiled with --disable-threads then AG_ObjectLock(), AG_ObjectUnlock(), AG_LockVFS() and AG_UnlockVFS() become no-ops.

 AG_ObjectSetName() updates the name of the given object.
 If the object is attached to a VFS then the VFS must be locked.

 AG_ObjectGenName() generates a unique name for a child object of obj.
 The class name in lowercase is used as prefix, followed by a number.
 The generatedstring is copied to the fixed-size buffer name of size nameSize in bytes.
 The AG_ObjectGenNamePfx() variant generates a name using the specified prefix instead of the class name.

 The AGOBJECT_FOREACH_CHILD() macro iterates child over every child object of parent.
 The child pointer is cast to the given structure type, without type checking.
 Example:

-The AG_RegisterClass() function registers a new object class.
-The classInfo argument should point to an AG_ObjectClass structure, with the following members initialized:
+The AG_RegisterClass() function registers a new object class. classInfo should be an initialized AG_ObjectClass structure:

 AG_UnregisterClass() removes the specified object class.

 AG_RegisterNamespace() registers a new namespace with the specified name, prefix and informational URL.
-For example, Agar registers its own namespace using:
+For example, Agar registers its own using: